EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 hello-from-outputs-to-jupyterlab.txt
 ```

-This demonstrates how the mounted directories provides a means for data, configuration files, scripts and code to be shared between the back-end on which the container is running and the environment within the container itself.
+Hopefully, this demonstrates how the mounted directories provides a means for data, configuration files, scripts and code to be shared between the back-end on which the container is running and the environment within the container itself.

 As a reminder, `outputs-NUMBER` will persist after the job which created the container ends but `scratch-NUMBER` will be deleted.